-Unlike the other two optimizations, the value of this one is determined largely by the input.
-As a result, a dynamic mechanism to schedule computation just-in-time based on the category of input could be a more useful strategy than a static one.
+Unlike the previous two optimizations, the value of this one is determined largely by the nature of input data.
+As a result, a dynamic mechanism to schedule computation justin-time based on the category of input could be a more useful strategy than a static one.